 - Body text

-- Captions and titles for Image Blocks, Gallery Blocks, and Gallery Pages
+- Captions and titles for Image Blocks, Gallery Blocks, Gallery Pages, and gallery sections

 - File names for files and images